wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

    2. The TREE instruction will create an CNFNode object assigned to an unique anon.
         1. Value of an property is delimited with an [ **#** ] tag as start, end [ **/#** ] as the ending.
             - Each property start and end tag has to be on its own line.
+   3. Tree can contain links to other various properties, anons, that means also to other trees then the current one.
+        1. A link (pointer) to an outside anon or property is specified in form of -> ```[*[ {path/name} ]*]```.
+        2. It is not recommended to make circular links, or to priorities properties themselves containing links.
+        3. To aid parsing priority a parse special instruction can be used if for example linking trees.
+            1. Specified best just after the tree instruction as -> ```<<...<TREE> _HAS_PROCESSING_PRIORITY_```.
+            2. This is currently a TREE instruction only inbuilt option, for the CNFNodes individuals script order of processing.
+   4. Tree Format Example:

         ```HTML
+        <<APP<My Nice Application by ACME Wolf PTY>>

         <<doc<TREE>
+        <*<APP>*>
         thread: 28
         title = My Application
             <client<